 - Program evaluation

-MPA students can choose electives to tailor their degrees and focus their studies on public sector fields.
-These may include emergency management, urban planning, transportation, health care, public health, economic development, community development, nonprofit management, environmental policy, cultural policy, international affairs, and criminal justice.
+Master of Public Administration (MPA) students can choose specializations for their degrees.
+This allows them to focus their studies on public sector fields.
+Concentrations include emergency management, health care, public health, economic and community development. nonprofit management, environmental policy, cultural policy, international affairs, and criminal justice.

-Students learn about the development, roles, and principles of public administration, public policy management, and implementation.
-The interdisciplinary program draws from fields like political science, economics, law, sociology, anthropology, and regional planning.
+MPA students learn about the principles of public administration, public policy management. and implementation.
+The program draws from fields like political science, economics, and law.
 These MPA concentrations provide comprehensive training in specialized areas.
-MPA graduates are equipped with skills and knowledge that cover a broad range of topics and disciplines relevant to the public sector.
-They focus on political perspectives, sustainability planning, ethical considerations, and environmental laws.
+Master of Public Administration equips graduates with skills and knowledge.
+They cover a broad range of topics and disciplines relevant to the public sector.
+Public administration programs focus on political perspectives, sustainability planning, ethical considerations, and environmental laws.

 Concentrations for MPA Programs

 The Community and Economic Development Concentration focuses on economic development.
 As a result, the quality of life in a community can improve.
 They help to create change for the future.
 Prospective public administration students learn to develop and manage resources.
 This can transform communities and lead to social equity.
 They gain the knowledge and skills to create sustainable communities.
 And in a responsible, cost-effective way and support progress at every scale.
 They gain expertise in the strategic management of all types of locales:

 - rural regions